michaelbutler1998/Email-On-Entry-Saved-Craft-3/README.md

         composer require michaelbutler1998/email-on-entry-saved-craft-3

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for entry count.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for email on entry saved craft 3.

-## entry count Overview
+## email on entry saved craft 3Overview

 -Insert text here-

-## Configuring entry count
+## Configuring email on entry saved craft 3

 -Insert text here-

-## Using entry count
+## Using email on entry saved craft 3

 -Insert text here-

-## entry count Roadmap
+## email on entry saved craft 3 Roadmap

 Some things to do, and ideas for potential features: